terraform-ibm-modules/terraform-ibm-activity-tracker/examples/basic/README.md

 An end-to-end basic example that will provision the following:
 - A new resource group if one is not passed in.
-- A new standard plan Cloud Object Storage instance using the root level module.
+- A new COS instance and bucket.
+- An Activity Tracker target for the new COS bucket.
+- And Activity Tracker route for the COS bucket target.